dgraph-io/dgraph-docs/content/graphql/queries/and-or-not.md

   } ) { ... }
 ```

-The `and` and `or` filter accept a list of filters.
-Any non list filter will be coeorced into a list.
+The `and` and `or` filter both accept a list of filters.
+Per the GraphQL specification, non-list filters are coerced into a list.
 This provides backwards compatibility while allowing for more complex filters.

-Example: Posts that have `GraphQL` in the title and not the tag `GraphQL`, or have `Dgraph` in the title and not the tag `Dgraph`
+Example: Query for posts that have `GraphQL` in the title but that lack the `GraphQL` tag, or that have `Dgraph` in the title but lack the `Dgraph` tag.

 ```graphql
 queryPost(filter: {